castorm/kafka-connect-http/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Built With